dducode/com.dducode.save-system/README.md

 LoadObject method returns true when he loading your object successfully.
-If save file doesn't exists, method will has return false.
+If save file doesn't exists, method will have returned false.

 ### MonoBehaviour classes